 Limitations of Kappa Architecture

-Batch Data at Scale: Less efficient for analyzing massive datasets compared to batch systems like Hadoop.
+- Batch Data Processing: Kappa is less efficient for large-scale historical analysis compared to batch systems like Hadoop.

-Performance Demands: Requires high-speed processing engines to handle both real-time and historical data with low latency.
+- Performance Requirements: High-speed processing engines are necessary to handle both real-time and historical data effectively.

-- Simplified operations, leading to significant cost savings.
+- Simplified operations, resulting in substantial cost savings.